 Cave Drawings And Tokens For Farms

-The first drawn representations of the natural world date back 30-40,000 years ago (in the upper Paleolithic), when humans started painting and graffitiing rocks and cave walls.
-Scholars still debate whether these were merely paintings, pictures illustrating a story or whether they were part of religious/spiritual rituals or ceremonies.
+The first drawn representations of the natural world date back 30,000 to 40,000 years ago (in the upper Paleolithic), when humans started painting and graffitiing rocks and cave walls.
+Scholars still debate whether these were merely paintings, pictures illustrating a story or whether they were part of religious and spiritual rituals.

 The change from drawing/pictography to writing came about when hunter-gatherer societies developed agriculture and settled down in encampments.
 In order to take stock of land, grain and cattle, early farmers used shaped clay tokens with incised carvings to describe property owned or transacted.

 Soon enough, humans found themselves at a crossroads.
 Abstract concepts like numbers and transactions began to take shape in the form of proto-writing.
-The Vinča symbols, found in pottery dating from the 6th to the 5th millennia BC in the Balkans, have led to debates on whether they constitute an early form of systematized writing.
+The Vinča symbols, found in pottery dating from the sixth to the fifth millennia BCE in the Balkans, have led to debates on whether they constitute an early form of systematized writing.
 Since their meaning has not yet been discovered, we can only accurately date the first systems of writing with the following examples.

 Semanto-Phonetic Writing Systems

-Systematized writing originally appeared in different unconnected parts of the world: Sumer, southern Mesopotamia, c.
-3500-3000 BCE, Mesoamerica by 300 BC and China around 1200 BC.
-The famous Egyptian writing system, surfacing around 3200 BC, might have been influenced by the Sumerian one (through merchants and commercial contact), but the evidence is inconclusive.
+Systematized writing originally appeared in different unconnected parts of the world: Sumer, southern Mesopotamia, around 3500-3000 BCE, Mesoamerica by 300 BCE and China around 1200 BCE.
+The famous Egyptian writing system, surfacing around 3200 BCE, might have been influenced by the Sumerian one (through merchants and commercial contact), but the evidence is inconclusive.